bkshepard/fireside/README.md

 [Fireside Internet Radio](www.firesideinternetradio.com)

-Fireside Internet Radio is a project to provide personalized, streaming content to people who may have difficulty using commercial media players.
+Fireside Internet Radio is a project to provide personalized, streaming content to elderly patients or all people who may have difficulty using commercial media players.
 Instructions are provided at www.firesideinternetradio.com on how to build a headless 'radio' receiver based on Raspberry Pi.
 The python code in this repository can be loaded onto the PI's sd card.
 (Working on Instructables now)

 I hope you can use this code as a starting point to customize a content stream for your patient or loved one.